 In the use of flyers, chalking, signs, and displays, persons expressing themselves should follow all applicable flyer posting policies and banner reservation rules; however, these requirements should not be unreasonable in terms of access, time frame, requirements, or costs to the group.
 No form of expression should be denied because of the content of the flyer, sign, or display within the limits of our policy.
 Additionally, a member of the Community who defaces the permissible open expression of others will be held in violation of this policy.

 Administration and Enforcement

-- Except in emergencies, the Dean of Student Wellbeing’s authority under this policy shall not be delegated to employees of the Alfred Police Department.
+- Except in emergencies, the Dean of Student Experience’s authority under this policy shall not be delegated to employees of the Alfred Police Department.
 Emergencies, for purposes of this clause, are defined as situations that include any of the following: imminent risk of serious bodily harm; serious threat; imminent life threatening behavior; reckless disregard for human life; or threat to life, limb, property or essential University operations.

 - The Observer shall identify himself or herself to those responsible for the Meeting or Event or to the leaders of the Protest.

 - Any Observer who attends a Meeting, Event, or Protest shall reasonably attempt to respect the privacy of those involved.

 The Dean of Student Experience shall work with Protestors or Dissenters to identify ways to continue the Expression, Protest, or Dissent with modifications to avoid future violations.
 The spirit of this policy is to protect the right of Protestors to do so while ensuring the narrow exceptions in this policy are no longer being violated.